PKlknr/svatic/README.md

 ### 3. Run snowpack to copy dependencies

 ### 4. Transform paths
-turns .svelte into .svelte.js.
+Turns .svelte into .svelte.js.
 Points at web_modules.

+### 5. Watch
+Build a map of dependencies for each page.
+On change, rebuild the changed file and all files depending on it.

 ## Try it
 ```